gbinal/p-o-d.github.com/faq.md

 ### What is the value to the government in placing metadata at agency.gov/data?

 Having the metadata available at the agency level provides agencies with a self-managed publishing capability.
 In addition, having the metadata in a machine-readable format opens the possibility that major search engines will index these metadata in a manner similar to site maps and allow the public to discover public data across the government using a search tool of their choice.

 ### How will agency.gov/open, /developer, and /data pages work together?

 The agency.gov/open page contains informational regards an agencies contributions to Open Government, while the /developer and /data pertains to APIs and Open Data.
 All three pages contribute to an open and transparent government in the United States.

-### What is the relationship of the /data page and public data listing to Data.gov and how will this impact current Data.gov processes?
+### What is the relationship of the /data page and public data listing to Data.gov, and how will this impact current Data.gov processes?

 In the near term, Data.gov will continue its current dataset publishing process.
 As agencies deploy agency.gov/data pages, the publishing process will become a harvesting of metadata from the agencies web site.